hilmanski/onebitedev-hugo-old/content/posts/gulpjs-introduction-how-to-install-.md

 ```
 gulp
 ```

 The default task will run and show our console task!
+That's how to install Gulp, we well explore more on other posts.